Alice in Wonderland 1974 Poster

 1

 Alice in Wonderland has had a place in the art world for many years.
 Many artists and designers have featured the mystical story in their works.
-Originally Carroll Dodgson told the story to his daughter Alice Liddell on a boating trip.
+Originally Carroll Dodgson told the story to a young girl, Alice Liddell, who was a family friend's daughter.
 In 1864 Alice's Adventures Under Ground was written.
 Then in 1865, the story was published under the name Alice's Adventures in Wonderland.
 153 years ago the story was written.
 Alice has been illustrated hundreds of thousands of times throughout the last decade in a half.
 Each illustration is a great case study for the active art movements at the time, like a wild experiment where the story and feelings of Alice are the control sample.

-This poster (and the movie it advertised) is where Alice took a turn into the psychedelic realm.
+This poster (and the movie it advertised) is where Alice took a turn further into the psychedelic realm.
 The poster was made in 1974 to advertise the re-release of Alice in Wonderland.
 Disney had tried before.
 In 1951 the first Alice in Wonderland movie was released, but it flopped.
 Walt Disney even dismissed the 1951 picture as having “no heart.”
-This time it was different, bright, new, and most importantly psychedelic.
+This time it was different, bright, new, and more psychedelic than ever before.
 It was aimed at college students of the “turn on, tune in, drop out” mindset.
 It worked the movie was a hit, it sold out in every college town where it was shown.

 This rendition of Alice in Wonderland directly shows the art climate at its release.
 It was successful because Disney tailored the movie to its target audience.
 The psychedelic movement was roaring and the movie was timed just right.
 This is also a great example of larger establishments getting in on counter-culture trends.
 The 1974 release was so popular that it changed Alice into a psychedelic mascot, you can commonly find her printed on LSD blotter sheets today.
 While the story has always been other-worldly, a verbal children's tail to psychedelic mascot is still quite an intriguing transformation.